ndgeniebla/phaser-mkdocs/docs/03-creating-game-objects.md

     Notice how in this step, the name of the sprite is not the same as the name of the variable.
     If your sprites are not rendering, it might be because you used the wrong value for the key of our sprite.
 While it can be helpful to have your assets share a name with your variables, it can cause confusion in larger projects where you might have to reuse the asset elsewhere.

     ???
-Danger "Click To See An Example"
+Abstract "Click To See An Example"
         ``` JS title="example.js" linenums="1"

         let paddle;